scottish-government-design-system/designsystem.gov.scot/get-started/analytics.md

 * [Sign up using your team’s Google account](https://tagmanager.google.com/)
 * Create and name your account then create and name your first container.
 We suggest you use the following naming convention; domain - subdomain - environment e.g. mygov - www - live
 * Select the type of property for which you intend to use the container for.
-In most instances you’ll select “web”
+In most instances you’ll select 'web'
 * Two code snippets will appear on screen, along with instructions on where to place them: place the code as instructed on all of your pages (this might require help from a developer)
 * Repeat the previous 3 steps for any additional containers i.e. for test environments.
-Follow the same naming convention as your other container, e.g. “mygov.scot - www - test”
+Follow the same naming convention as your other container, e.g. 'mygov.scot - www - test'
 * Add the dataLayer snippet to your site (advanced).
 Here’s a [guide on the dataLayer](https://www.optimizesmart.com/google-tag-manager-data-layer-explained-like-never/) and here are instructions from Google on [implementation for your developer](https://developers.google.com/tag-manager/devguide).

 Once GTM has been deployed to all pages, it lets you deploy your analytics tool/Google Analytics, enhanced tracking capability and any other tags where applicable, e.g. advertising floodlight tags/pixels, etc.